MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/vmsession.md

 * Create and exit an PowerShell Direct session using PSSession cmdlets
 * Run script or command with Invoke-Command cmdlet

-If you're managing older virtual machines, use Virtual Machine Connection (VMConnect) or create a guest network.
+If you're managing older virtual machines, use Virtual Machine Connection (VMConnect) or create a virtual network for the virtual machine.

 ## Create and exit an PowerShell Direct session using PSSession cmdlets ##